 About CONNECTIONS™ Summit at CES

 CONNECTIONS™ Summit at CES is an annual research and industry event hosted by international research firm Parks Associates at CES in Las Vegas.
-The executive event features two days of panel discussions on the smart home, Internet of Things (IoT), and connected entertainment, with trends and implications for connected consumers and opportunities for companies to build new revenues and innovative business models.
+The executive event features one day of panel discussions on the smart home, Internet of Things (IoT), and connected entertainment, with trends and implications for connected consumers and opportunities for companies to build new revenues and innovative business models.

-Parks Associates will host CONNECTIONS™ Summit on January 6-7, 2016, in the Venetian Hotel, Level 4, Room Marcello 4501, during CES, which runs January 6-9 in Las Vegas.
+The 2017 CONNECTIONS™ Summit will take place January 5 during CES, which runs January 5-8 in Las Vegas.
 Follow the event on Twitter at @CONN_Summit.